 What is early ovulation?

-The cycle may be irregular after a pregnancy, and while/after breastfeeding.
-This means that ovulation may occur early in the cycle.
-This is why the app gives many red days in the beginning and until the cycle becomes a bit more regular again.
-The app will always be able to give green days after ovulation, regardless of irregular cycle or breastfeeding.
+Your cycle may be irregular after pregnancy, as well as during and after breastfeeding.
+This means that ovulation may occur earlier or later than usual in the cycle.
+It’s for this reason that Natural Cycles gives a higher number of red days after pregnancy.
+You can expect green days to increase as your cycle becomes regular again.
+Remember, the algorithm will always give green days after ovulation is detected, regardless of irregular cycles or breastfeeding.

 This information is provided for educational purposes only and is not intended to replace the advice of your healthcare professional.